cometbft/cometbft/spec/mempool/gossip/dog.md

     Based on experimentation, a `TargetRedundancyDeltaPercent` of around 20% strikes a good balance between adaptability and stability.

-	> Note: Similar to `TargetRedundancy`, this parameter could also be defined as a real type if it were allowed in Quint.
+    > Note: Similar to `TargetRedundancy`, this parameter could also be defined as a real type if it
+    > were allowed by Quint.

-* `adjustInterval` defines the time (in milliseconds) that the controller waits between successive calls of `adjustRedundancy`.
+* `adjustInterval`: the time (in milliseconds) that the controller waits between successive calls of `adjustRedundancy`.
     ```bluespec "params" +=
     const adjustInterval: int